-Home I’ll Never Be
+Home I’ll Never Be by Ryan A. Lough

-I arrived in Tuscaloosa earlier this evening, by way of Birmingham.
+I ARRIVED IN TUSCALOOSA earlier this evening, by way of Birmingham.
 Tuesday night.
 My day began a country mile east of Atchafalaya, in the heart of Old Louisianne.

 My shoe leather was worn thin, so I put my thumb out at first light, hoping for a lift to the nearest decent town with a warm place to eat and a bunkhouse to rest my bones.

 A brawny Peterbilt with a tire whine approached, and slowed to an inviting roll; its front right rubber grazed the gravel at the pavement’s edge.
 Air brakes sent dusty flecks of gold into the Dixie sunrise.

 Good fortune, it seemed.